 - the tacos pictured are on street taco tortillas with diced onion, jalapeño, cotija cheese, cilantro, and lime juice (the salsa macha from my chicken carnitas tacos is another great addition)

-- you could swap carnitas for beef in my cheesy beef baked tacos, chicken in my air fryer taquitos, or add them to my black bean quesadillas
+- you could swap carnitas for beef in my cheesy beef baked tacos or chicken in my air fryer taquitos or air fryer quesadillas

 - 2 Pork Tenderloins (16oz each)